Set up the development environment

 Learn how to set up your local environment to develop Ionic apps like a professional and also learn how to install Ionic Full Starter App.

-Ionic apps are created and developed primarily through the Ionic command-line utility.
+Ionic apps are created and developed primarily through the Ionic utility.
 The Ionic CLI is the preferred method of installation, as it offers a wide range of dev tools and help options along the way.

 To verify the installation, open a new terminal window and run: